Moreshwar-R/Gamepad-Driven-RC-Car/README.md

 - **Pair the controller before you trust the code** — flashing the joystick-test sketch alone saved hours of *"is it the controller, the code, or the motor driver?"* debugging later.
 - **Untouched sticks still move** — without a 15-count deadzone, idle drift creeps the bot across the floor on its own.
-- **A dropped controller is a runaway bot** — pulling `STBY` LOW on disconnect kills the H-bridge instantly.
+- **A dropped controller is a runaway bot** — gating the H-bridge enable LOW on disconnect kills the drivers instantly.
 Fail-safes have to live in firmware, not in the README.
 - **Two lines of math change the whole feel** — `left = throttle + steering`, `right = throttle - steering` turned a tank chassis into something that drives like a car.

 ---